iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> I'm sorry.
+I wanted to help.
+But my phone won't charge.
+It drains faster than it charging.
+After 1 hour it got from 86% to 80% while plugged in.
+It's a Samsung S7 with a fast charger.
+You might want to look into this.<br> :date: __2020-12-05 14:13:42__

+> This app used to work perfectly but now refuses to work at all.
+It just claims that I've reached my data limit for the month despite the fact that I'm using WiFi.
+I have tried deleting it and reinstalling it several times but it still doesn't work.<br> :date: __2020-12-04 20:21:34__

 > Used to be great but now everytime I charge my phone the app crashes<br> :date: __2020-11-27 00:32:30__